All Episodes

 Good work, if you can get it.

-You knew that he was going to flip as soon as he started raising big time money.
+You knew that he was going to flip as soon as he started raising big-time money.

-Three times the public limit for the general campaign.
+He raised some, what, $265 million, three times the public limit for the general campaign.

-If you accept public financing, if you accept that check-off on your income tax, and you get public dollars, which is quite frankly an affront to me anyway, you've got to abide by spending limits.
+If you accept public financing, if you accept that checkoff on your income tax and you get public dollars, which is quite frankly an affront to me anyway, you've got to abide by spending limits.

 That was the quid pro quo from the do-gooders, from the sainted Ralph Nader.